5 “Must-Do’s” Before Starting a Firearms Ecommerce Website 2026

 Daniel Defense’s website is an example of how to set up a shopping cart where the product is shipped directly to an FFL of your customer’s choosing.
 They will enter their local FFLs address, notify them that your firearm is being shipped to them, and the FFL will handle all the paperwork.
 This all happens after the purchase.
 There are hundreds of shopping cart software solutions on the internet from WooCommerce and Adobe Magento to name a few.
 Choose the software that best suits your needs and one that you feel is easiest to use.
 I recommend either WooCommerce or BigCommerce.

-2024 UPDATE: Payment processors will be your biggest hinderance to selling online.
-Most of the larger ecommerce platforms are intertwined with processors like Stripe, Paypal and others that restrict firearm sales.
+2026 UPDATE: Payment processors will be your biggest hinderance to selling online.
+Most of the larger ecommerce platforms are intertwined with processors like Stripe, Square, Paypal and others that restrict firearm sales.
 I do not recommend signing up with any third-party solutions like Miva, Volusion, Wix, Squarespace, GoDaddy, and especially Shopify, who in August 16, 2018 banned Franklin Armory from using their platform.
 When building on these networks, you are essentially handing over your lawful online business that puts you at risk because these providers can shut you down at anytime—sometimes without warning.
-Big Commerce, Adobe/Magento (larger sites) and WooCommerce are better options.
+Big Commerce, Adobe/Magento (larger custom sites) and WooCommerce are better options.
 There are also FFL-based platforms designed for dealers like Celerant and Orchid that can be more suitable for your needs.

 3. Dealer only